Biography

 Stephen Cviic was born in London to a Croatian father and an English mother.
 He cut his musical teeth as a boy treble and later as a flautist in Stoneleigh Youth Orchestra.
 After an English degree and a career in journalism, he resumed where he left off, singing one octave lower, as a tenor.
 He joined one of London’s top chamber choirs, the Elysian Singers, and then began a solo career, studying with tenor John Upperton and spending two years on the Morley College Opera Performance Course, under the direction of Jonathan Cocker.

 As an oratorio soloist, he has performed the Verdi and Mozart Requiems, Puccini Messa di Gloria, Beethoven’s 9th Symphony, Handel Messiah and Judas Maccabeus, JS Bach and CPE Bach Magnificats, Bach Christmas Oratorio, and Tippett Seven Negro Spirituals.
-In 2012, he and his sister Antonia Cviic (soprano) launched a song recital partnership.

 Stephen Cviic